 2. Next, install Postfix service to send notification emails, and enable it to start at system boot, then check if it is up and running using following commands.

 # yum install postfix # systemctl start postfix # systemctl enable postfix # systemctl status postfix

 During Postfix installation a configuration window may appear.
 Select ‘Internet Site‘ and use your server’s external DNS for ‘mail name‘ and press enter.
 If extra screens appear, continue to press enter to accept the defaults.

 Step 2: Add GitLab Repository and Install Package

 3. Now add the GitLab package YUM repository to your system by running the following script.

 $ curl https://packages.gitlab.com/install/repositories/gitlab/gitlab-ce/script.rpm.sh | sudo bash

-4. Next, install the GitLab Community Edition package using following command and make sure to change ‘http://gitlab.tecmint.com‘ to the URL at which you want to access your GitLab instance from a web browser.
+4. Next, install the GitLab Community Edition package using the following command and make sure to change ‘http://gitlab.tecmint.com‘ to the URL at which you want to access your GitLab instance from a web browser.

 # EXTERNAL_URL="http://gitlab.tecmint.com" yum install -y gitlab-ce

 Note: If you want to change your main URL, you can configure it in the GitLab main configuration file /etc/gitlab/gitlab.rb in the external_url section.
-Once changed, don’t forget to reconfigure gitlab to apply the recent changes in the configuration file using following command.
+Once changed, don’t forget to reconfigure gitlab to apply the recent changes in the configuration file using the following command.